Importance of Monitoring Food Storage Warehouse Environmental Conditions

 it is not only food manufacturers that require a food safety plan.
 Facilities registered under section 415 of the Federal Food, Drug and Cosmetic (FD&C) Act, need a food safety plan.
 Your Food Safety Plan should contain a number of sections, most notably the following:

-According to the Food Safety Preventive Controls Alliance, hazard analysis is:
+According to the Food Safety Preventive Controls Alliance (FSPCA), hazard analysis is:

 A hazard analysis must be written even if no potential hazards are identified.
 Here is one example of a hazard analysis provided as a guideline from the FDA.

 Let’s take a closer look at each key element and how we can help.
 Monitoring of your critical infrastructure is crucial.
 It will allow your food storage facility business to succeed and not fail.

 AKCP offers wired sensors connecter with sensorProbe or sensorProbe+ base units.
 LoRa based Wireless Tunnel™ sensors provide battery-powered long-range wireless solutions.
 Dual temperature and humidity sensors give an audited trail of storage conditions.
 24/7 monitoring assists in maintaining the required temperature and humidity for your warehouse.
 This avoids product spoilage and aids in compliance with food storage regulations.